dilv0055/architecture-center/docs/multitenant-identity/key-vault.md

     When prompted for credentials, sign in as the Azure AD user that you created earlier.
 The script creates a new resource group, and a new key vault within that resource group.

-2. Run SetupKeyVault.ps again as follows:
+2. Run Setup-KeyVault.ps1 again as follows:

     ```
     .\Setup-KeyVault.ps1 -KeyVaultName <<key vault name>> -ApplicationIds @("<<Surveys app id>>", "<<Surveys.WebAPI app ID>>")